 (2) any electing utility that is seeking an equal percentage change to its basic rates and charges for all customer classes.

+(f) For an electing utility that is a wastewater utility, any class cost of service study filed shall follow the guidelines established in the Water Environment Federation Manual of Practice No. 27.

-) Information submitted under this section shall:
+(e) (g) Information submitted under this section shall:

 (1) be provided to the commission electronically or through any other medium agreed to by the commission; and